Daith Piercings For Migraines

 Of course, it’s possible that for some people who get the daith piercing, pain relief may be the result of a placebo effect.
 A placebo effect just means that when you think a treatment works, it does work.

-Sometimes a placebo effect has results because it reduces your tension.
-And yes, reduced tension can help you to decrease the occurrence of migraines.
+Sometimes a placebo effect has positive results because it reduces your tension… and yes, reduced tension can help you to decrease the occurrence of migraines.

 Does Is Matter Which Side The Daith Piercing Is On?

 It may or may not matter which side you get your daith piercing on.
 Acupuncture works with the nervous system and circulatory system to get its results.
 Those results can occur by piercing either ear.

 That being said, most migraines occur on only one side of the head.
 And many migraine sufferers find that it’s usually the same side during each migraine attack.
 So some professionals suggest getting the daith piercing on the side where you most often experience migraine pain.

 Another way to determine which side to get a daith piercing on, is to try acupuncture or acupressure massage first.
 If massaging one ear, or getting acupuncture on one side provides more relief, or seems to be working better, then that would be a good side to try the daith piercing on.

 Some individuals report having better results by piercing both ears on the daith, which is also an option.

 Are There Any Risks To Getting A Daith Piercing?

 Pretty much anything carries some risk.
 However, risks associated with daith piercings are fairly minor, and they tend to be less serious than side effects associated with drugs for treating migraines.
 Daith piercings can be a good alternative treatment for those who prefer not to take medication.